ionic-team/ionic-cli/README.md

 ## Share the application with another user

 Use the `ionic share <email>` command to have an email sent to another person to have them view the Ionic application you are using.
-Note: You must have an ionic.io account as well as the user you are sharing with.
+Note: You must have an [Ionic Cloud](http://ionic.io/) account as well as the user you are sharing with.

 # Ionic Docs